metabase/metabase/docs/actions/introduction.md

 ---
-title: Actions
+title: Introduction to actions
 ---

-# Actions
+# Introduction to actions

 > For now, actions are only available for PostgreSQL and MySQL

 ![Example action](./images/example-action.png)

-Actions are entities in Metabase that let you build custom forms and business logic.
+**Actions** are entities in Metabase that let you build custom forms and business logic.

 ## What are actions?